grbeno/grbeno.github.io/pages/dj_installation.md

     ```
     pipenv install environs
     ```
-    _The env file should look like something similar_
+    _The env file in the project directory should look something like this._
     ```
     # .env